List of Epic Rap Battles of History episodes: Flash in the Pan Hip Hop Conflicts of Nowadays (2018–2019)

 Flash in the Pan Hip Hop Conflicts of Nowadays is a pseudo-spinoff of Epic Rap Battles, created without the complex visual effects and accents normally used for the original series.
 Instead, Shukoff and Alquist rap together in the same room, over one take.
-This approach was used for rap battle ideas that the two considered worthy of a rap battle, but not famous enough to demand a full production.
-"Ronald McDonald vs The Burger King" would later go on to earn a fully-produced rap battle in Season 6.
+This approach was used for rap battle ideas that the two considered worthy of a rap battle, but not worthy enough to demand a full production.
+"Ronald McDonald vs. The Burger King" would later go on to earn a fully-produced rap battle in Season 6.